nilfm/hashcode-template/README.md

 ## Tips

 * Name the input files `a`, `b`, `c`, `d`, `e`, `f` and place them in the `inputs` directory.
-* When the program reaches a solution which is better than what you previously had, it will be saved in the outputs directory.
-Be sure to copy it elsewhere or submit it to the judge system, because it will be overwritten by the next execution of the program!
 * Make sure that the `compute_score` function is implemented properly (test it against the judge system).
 A poorly implemented `compute_score` function will make the optimization meaningless.
 * Simulated annealing will not work better than random if the score is not a continuous function of the parameters.
 An example of this would be to use one of the parameters as a random seed for the `C++` code.
 Since small changes to the parameter will result in completely different results, local search is not applicable.
 * In simulated annealing, if the program gets stuck in local minima easily, try using smaller `lambda` values.
 If it oscillates too much, try using larger `lambda` values.